 Ansible Control Node

-A Virtual-BOX VM running on a Windows PC is used as Ansible Control Node, pimaster
+As an alternative a Virtual-BOX VM running on a Windows PC can be used as Ansible Control Node, pimaster

 for automating the provisioning of the Raspberry PIs cluster.